 Most users feel the effects of Phenylpiracetam within 1 hour after ingestion.
 However, users say that the effects come on very smoothly.
 Because of this, some people don’t notice that the drug is actually working until they’ve completed a task more efficiently or experienced better endurance or speed while running, for example.

 The substance has a half-life of 3 to 5 hours, which is more than many other potent nootropics.
 For that reason, Phenylpiracetam is usually taken fewer times a day than other nootropics, such as Pramiracetam or Noopept.

 Taking A Megadose: Is Overdose Possible?

 Some people desire to take a megadose of certain nootropics to boost their mental capacities even more.
 Different people have different results with megadosing.
 In addition, different nootropics offer different effects when taken in large quantities.
 Sometimes, effects that are not usually noted with the regular dosage may be evident when megadosing.

 When taking large amounts of some nootropics, you might experience a reaction that is opposite to your normal reaction.
 Some people say that your muscles are stronger when you take a dosage of Phenylpiracetam that’s closer to the maximum recommended dose.

 Many users say that you should not megadose with Phenylpiracetam because it is so stimulating.
-According to Smarter Nootropics, even two doses of 250mg per day could be excessive.
+Even two doses of 250mg per day could be excessive.
 The manufacturer states that the maximum daily dose should be limited to 750mg.

 Even 300mg taken at one time may be considered to be a megadose.